Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualmachines_slides.md

 ![A sketch of virtual machines](figs/virtualmachine-sketch.png)

-- Emulating a complete computer.
-- Has a (type 1/2) hypervisor.
-Type 1 runs on bare metal while type 2 runs within an operating system.
-Distinction not always clear.
-- Might need/benefit from virtualization technologies (VT-X)
-- Great flexibility.
-Can run (normally) any operating system that runs on the virtualized platform.
+- Environment that allows you to run any (supported) operating
+- Virtual Machines are portable and flexible
 - Strict separation from host operating system.
-(Popular for safety critical tasks: c't banking os, Desinfec't, Remote laptops)
+(Popular for safety critical tasks: Desinfec't, Remote laptops)

 ---

+## Common terms

+- Host operating system (host OS)
+    - The OS the hypervisor is installed on
+- Guest operating system (guest OS)
+    - The OS running inside the virtual machine
+- Virtual machine (VM)
+    - Environment the guest is running in

+---

 ## Why is Virtualization Useful?

+### For us

 - Running multiple operating systems simultaneously
+    - Test/develop software for other OS, debug problems on other OS...
-- Easier software installations
+- Easier software installations and testing
+    - Offer preconfigured VM for users.
+Useful for trainings and teaching.
 - Testing and disaster recovery
+    - Create snapshots beforetesting.
+Copy VMs etc.

+### Further benefits

 - Infrastructure consolidation
+    - Run many VMs on single host
+- Seperate service from each other (security?!)

 [VirtualBox Manual](https://www.virtualbox.org/manual/ch01.html)